Awesome-React-Modules/React-Dark/README.md

 }
 ```

-2) Now decalre the variables which you would like to change when it is changed to dark mode.
+2) Now decalre the variables which you would like to change when it is changed to dark mode, it gives three custom dark themes.
 ```

 [data-theme="dark"] {